 I’ve included measurements in grams and oz but no cups because you can use it as an opportunity to work on number recognition.
 With children learning number 1 – 10 use the oz measurements and with older children use grams as you can work on 100’s.

-Ingredients for Rock Cakes
+Ingredients for this Rock Cakes Recipe

 225g / 7 and a 1/2 oz self-raising flour – all purpose flour will not work for this recipe but I have found Self Raising flour on Amazon by Pillsbury